-The ABCs of z/OS System Programming is a eleven volume collection that provides an introduction to the z/OS operating system and the hardware architecture.
+The ABCs of IBM® z/OS® System Programming is a 13-volume collection that provides an introduction to the z/OS operating system and the hardware architecture.
 Whether you are a beginner or an experienced system programmer, the ABCs collection provides the information that you need to start your research into z/OS and related subjects.
-If you would like to become more familiar with z/OS in your current environment, or if you are evaluating platforms to consolidate your e-business applications, the ABCs collection will serve as a powerful technical tool.
+If you want to become more familiar with z/OS in your current environment or if you are evaluating platforms to consolidate your e-business applications, the ABCs collection can serve as a powerful technical tool.

-This volume describes the basic system programming activities related to implementing and maintaining the z/OS installation, and provides details about the modules used to manage jobs and data.
-The topics covered are:
+This volume describes the basic system programming activities related to implementing and maintaining the z/OS installation and provides details about the modules that are used to manage jobs and data.
+It covers the following topics:

 - Overview of the parmlib definitions and the IPL process.
 The parameters and system data sets necessary to IPL and run a z/OS operating system are described, along with the main daily tasks for maximizing performance of the z/OS system.

-- Basic concepts related to subsystems, how to use the subsystem services provided by IBM subsystems, and planning considerations for setting up and writing your own subsystem.
+- Basic concepts related to subsystems and subsystem interface and how to use the subsystem services that are provided by IBM subsystems.

-- Job management in the z/OS system using the job entry subsystems JES2 and JES3.
-Detailed discussion of how JES2 and JES3 are used to receive jobs into the operating system, schedule them for processing by z/OS, and control their output processing.
+- Job management in the z/OS system using the JES2 and JES3 job entry subsystems.
+It provides a detailed discussion about how JES2 and JES3 are used to receive jobs into the operating system, schedule them for processing by z/OS, and control their output processing.